paddi1990/modCnet_document/doc/index.rst

 Welcome to modCnet's documentation!
 ==================================

-ac4Cnet is a deep learning framework designed to harness the power of Oxford Nanopore direct RNA sequencing for precise identification of N4-acetylcytidine (ac4C) sites, a crucial aspect in RNA modification studies.
-By effectively distinguishing ac4C from unmodified cytidine and 5-methylcytosine (m5C), ac4Cnet enables accurate estimation of modification rates at each ac4C site.
-Through rigorous validation on independent in vitro datasets and a human cell line, ac4Cnet showcases its robustness, versatility, and immense potential in advancing the understanding and exploration of ac4C modifications in mRNA.
+modCnet is a deep learning framework designed to harness the power of Oxford Nanopore direct RNA sequencing for precise identification of N4-acetylcytidine (ac4C) and 5-methylcytosine (m5C) sites, a crucial aspect in RNA modification studies.
+By effectively distinguishing ac4C and m5C from unmodified cytidine, modCnet enables accurate estimation of modification rates at each ac4C site.
+Through rigorous validation on independent in vitro datasets and a human cell line, modCnet showcases its robustness, versatility, and immense potential in advancing the understanding and exploration of ac4C modifications in mRNA.

-To use ac4Cnet, you can follow the instructions below:
+To use modCnet, you can follow the instructions below:

 Contents
 ==========